 What does this mean?
 Beyond the simple fact that all of your senses, beyond your ears, may relay on vibrational frequency (a very interesting and cool notion), this theory may offer some intriguing options for winemakers in the future.
 As Luca has discovered in his research with perfumes, one doesn’t actually need the element to create the aroma, you only need a molecule with the same vibrational frequency.
 Put another way, let’s say you’re a zany winemaker that is itching to add some some funky aromas to your wine and are willing to use technology to do it.
 And one day, you smell a rare East Asian flower at a chic flower shop, grown on the steep cliffs in the Himalayas.
 Having fallen in love with the aroma, you are now determined to add it to your young whites.
 However, getting your hands on this flower is difficult enough, but to then plant it in your vineyards and hope that it will show in your wines is a rather steep gamble.
 But if you knew its molecular vibration, today you could synthetically create it and add it directly to your wine.

-But let’s be clear, I am neither a scientist nor a winemaker, but our man Luca has brought to the table a fascinating idea: could a winemaker synthetically craft the bouquet of their wine?
+But let’s be clear, I am neither a scientist nor a winemaker, but our man Luca has brought to the table a fascinating idea: could a Spanish or Portuguese winemaker synthetically craft the bouquet of their wine?
 And if so, is this a good idea, or are we perpetuating the evil modern wine empire that Alice Feiring is so arduously fighting against?